BMW M4 review

 A sports exhaust is standard on the Competition Pack cars and an option on the standard model.
 Purists will find its bombastic crackles, pops and deep growl a little artificial, but it adds to the drama both inside and outside the car.

-As before you can specify BMW’s M-DCT seven-speed twin-clutch gearbox.
+As before, all cars come with a six-speed manual gearbox, but most buyers specify BMW’s M-DCT seven-speed twin-clutch gearbox.
 In auto mode this unit delivers silky smooth shifts, yet use the steering wheel-mounted paddle shifters and you benefit from searingly quick manual changes.

 MPG, CO2 and running costs

-Compared with the old M3 Coupe – which used a large naturally aspirated V8 – the M4 uses a turbocharged 3.0-litre six-cylinder unit.
-As a result this car is a lot more efficient than the car it replaces, with BMW claiming the improvements amount to around a 25% increase.
+Compared with the old M3 Coupe – which used a large naturally aspirated V8 – the M4 is actually quite fuel efficient.
+The new turbocharged 3.0-litre six-cylinder unit is around 25 per cent more economical.

 Image 17 of 23